This article describes automatically creating a new approval task on a signed contract. It contains the following topics:

-The first thing you need to do is to set the trigger event which must occur in order for the automation to be executed.
+- The first thing you need to do is set the trigger event for the automation to be executed.

-You can assign the trigger to every contract, only contracts drafted from a specific template or only a specific contract.
-For the most efficient automation flow, we recommend that you choose to use Every contract drafted from a specific template.
+- You can assign the trigger to every contract, only contracts drafted from a specific template or only a specific contract.

-Use the drop-down list to select the option which will define whether adding a new approval task to the signed contract should happen automatically after each signature or only after the last one.
+- Use the drop-down list to select the option to define whether adding a new approval task to the signed contract should happen automatically after each signature or only after the last one.

-In our use case, we will choose the Final signature option under the automation setup and expect all required signatures to be added first, in order for the signed contract to be automatically assigned with the configured approval task:
+- In our use case, we will choose the Final signature option under the automation setup and expect all required signatures to be added first for the signed contract to be automatically assigned with the configured approval task:

-At the very bottom of each trigger configuration window, you have the option to delete only this specific trigger and not the complete automation.
+At the bottom of each trigger configuration window, you can delete only this specific trigger and not the complete automation: